310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Kanata %}
-Ahaha, what would you even get from competing against your own comrades, Chiaki~?
+ahaha, what would you even get from competing against your own comrades, chiaki~?

-Although, I do suppose it is much better to do that than to treat everything with caution~♪
+although, i do suppose it is much better to do that than to treat everything with caution~♪

-Halloween is the children’s festival.
+halloween is the children’s festival.

-You should not intrude on their festival\~ Let’s relax, and enjoy it in our own way\~♪
+you should not intrude on their festival\~ let’s relax, and enjoy it in our own way\~♪
 {% endbubble %}

 {% bubble Chiaki %}